woojiahao/design-patterns/src/strategy/README.md

 to allow a supertype to be assigned to subtypes so that the actual runtime code isn't locked in to a specific implementation.

-To address the issue of **1**, we can introduce setters for the behaviors in `AbstractDuck` so that users can change the behaviors during runtime if necessary.
+To address the first issue, we can introduce setters for the behaviors in `AbstractDuck` so that users can change the behaviors during runtime if necessary.

 ```java
 abstract class AbstractDuck {